-The two most common kinds of AA meetings are:
+The four most common kinds of AA meetings are:

 Open Meetings: As the term suggests, meetings of this type are open to alcoholics and their families and to anyone interested in solving a personal drinking problem or helping someone else to solve such a problem.

 During the meeting there is usually a period for local AA announcements, and a treasurer passes the hat to defray costs of the meeting hall, literature, and incidental expenses.
 The meeting adjourns, often followed by informal visiting over coffee or other light refreshments.